nrkfeller/learn_go/README.md

 ### Functions

+Functions are first class types.
 Go supports function clojure superhappyfuntime!
 Everything in on is pass by value!!

 1. Func Expression : You can declare function in another function scope as "funcname := func() int {func logic}".
 2. Normal Func : You can declare function outside main as "func (x int) funcname() int {func logic}"
 3. Return a Func : you can return a func when declared "func wrapper() func() int {func logic}"
 4. Callbacks : function that takes a function as a parameter - similar to a lambda expression (functional methodology - haskell,lisp)
+5. Functions can be declared as types -- type Add func(a int, b int) int

 ### Http package - "net/http"
 easily do http requests. can easily be go'ed (threaded)